Why People Eat When They’re Not Hungry

 Eating when you’re bored.

-It can happen on a long commute, if there’s nothing you want to watch or on a weekend when you haven’t made plans.
+It can happen on a long commute if there’s nothing you want to watch or on a weekend when you haven’t made plans.
 Boredom strikes and grabbing food seems like a good idea.
 Unfortunately, even if you drag it out, eating a few hundred calories only lasts 10 or 20 minutes.
-What will you do afterwards?
+What will you do afterward?

 Boredom eaters need to keep busy.
 Make a list of things you want to do or need to accomplish.
 Mix work and play together.
 Schedule time to do some housework and follow that with a walk to the park.
 Clean out your car and then surprise a friend with a handwritten letter.
 Volunteer for a charity then stop by your local library and check out a book you want to read.
 Eating isn’t as appealing when you stay active.

 It can strike mid-morning if you didn’t get enough sleep; in the afternoon an hour or two after lunch; or late at night after you’ve finished a TV binge.
 When you’re tired, food provides energy and helps perk you up, but the extra calories add up fast.